verbsteam/nouns-fork-spec/spec.md

 ### Governor

-- There's delayed governance, meaning proposals can't be posted onchain until all escrow forkers have claimed their new tokens, or until the delayed governance expiration timestamp has passed.
+- There's delayed governance, meaning proposals can't be created until all escrow forkers have claimed their new tokens, or until the delayed governance expiration timestamp has passed.
 The intention is to protect slow claimers from abuse by fast claimers.
 - There's vanilla ragequit, for reasons mentioned in the high level section.

 ### Token and Auction